Barcelona Visitors Guide

 There are so many museums–we’ve only hit the surface.
 Google and visit the ones that sound fun.
 If you’re looking for some galleries, the streets around Concell d’Cent are loaded with galleries.
 Fun to browse — the Limna App can help you with valuing if you’re interested in pricing.

 In addition to formal art, there is lots of great street art around the city too.
 Gracia, El Born & Raval seem to have the highest concentration.
-Here is my Instagram Petsolt Aveces that is just for photos of street art.
+Here is my Instagram Petsolt Aveces just for photos of street art.

 Day trips

-- Figures – to see the Salvador Dali museum (book tickets in advance)
+- Figures – to see the Salvador Dali Museum (book tickets in advance)

 - France – It is really close!